modcommunity/how-to-make-a-gmod-server-with-mods-and-addons/README.md

 If you do not see a URL in the Steam application, read this under the F.A.Q.

-### Automate Players Downloading Mod/Addon Client-Side Content
+### Automate Players Downloading Addon Client-Side Content
 It is recommended you allow players that join your server to automatically download client-side files for the mod(s)/addon(s) you've added to your collection.
 To do this, we need to create a Lua script and use the [`resource.AddWorkshop("<id>")`](https://wiki.facepunch.com/gmod/resource.AddWorkshop) function.

 For organization, we're going to technically create an addon on the file system.